In this Elements of Landscape Design Series post we are focusing on landscape design using perennials to accomplish your

 When to Plant

-When the overnight temperatures start dropping, around 40°overnights or 6-8 weeks before the ground freezes.
-Store the fall bulbs around 60 to 65 degrees F in a dry area before being planted.
+Plant your fall bulbs when overnight temperatures start dropping to around 40° F overnight or 6-8 weeks before the ground freezes.
+Store your fall bulbs around 60° to 65° F and in a dry area before being planted.

-First, make sure the soil is well-draining.
+Wherever you want to plant, make sure the soil is well-draining.
 Bulbs don’t like wet feet or else they may rot.
-Add amendments like compost or top soil to ensure proper drainage.
-Try not to plant in low lying areas where water pools and stays wet for awhile.
+Add amendments like compost or topsoil to ensure proper drainage.
+Try not to plant in low-lying areas where water pools and stays soaking wet.
 Add Bulb Tone from Espoma to your soil when you plant to give them proper nutrients before and after blooming.

-Most bulbs need full to part sun.
-Check the bulb packaging to see sun requirements.
+Plant bulbs in full to part sun.
+Check the bulb packaging to see sun requirements as some can take shady areas.

 Bulbs look best in groups.
 Consider adding them to areas where you already have perennial plants to fill in bare spots.
-They will brighten that area early spring and then the foliage will be camouflaged by other herbaceous perennials and shrubs as they fill out.
+They will brighten that area in spring and then the foliage will be camouflaged by other herbaceous perennials and shrubs as they fill out.

-It’s called “naturalizing” when you plant bulbs in sporadic groups throughout your garden to make it look like more natural, like a meadow.
+It’s called “naturalizing” when you plant bulbs in sporadic groups throughout your garden to make it look like a meadow.

 You may like a certain color repeated throughout your yard or if you want to dive into color combinations you can go back to what we learned in art class and use color schemes!
 Analogous, complementary, monochromatic, and split complementary colors are color schemes that you can build with flowers and other plants!